FortiGate

 Firewalls in HA Cluster:

-2) Upload the FortiOS image to the Master Chassis from GUI: Global Dashboard -> System -> Firmware, upload FortiOS file, confirm version downgrade, backup config and downgrade.
+2. Upload the FortiOS image to the Primary Chassis from GUI: Global Dashboard -> System -> Firmware, upload FortiOS file, confirm version downgrade, backup config, and downgrade.

-5) Check and verify the version of the firmware on both chassis using command '# get system status'.
+5. Check and verify the version of the firmware on both chassis using the command 'get system status'.

-6) Connect to GUI of Master and upload previously saved Master configuration file of same version.
+6. Connect to the GUI of Primary and upload the previously saved Primary configuration file of the same version.

-8) Once firewalls are completely up, check for config errors using command '# diagnose debug config-error-log read' and make for necessary changes if any errors are observed.
+8. Once firewalls are completely up, check for config errors using the command 'diagnose debug config-error-log read' and make for necessary changes if any errors are observed.

-The downtime will be very less in this method as the chassis will be downgraded one-by-one.
+The downtime will be very little in this method as the chassis will be downgraded one-by-one.

 Steps to follow for rollback: